jatin-Udasi-Rc/Placemaker-conversational-agent/DIALOGFLOW_SETUP.md

 1. **Authentication Error**: Ensure your service account key is valid and has proper permissions
 2. **Project ID Mismatch**: Verify the project ID matches your Dialogflow agent
 3. **CORS Issues**: The API route handles CORS automatically for Next.js
+4. **GitHub Push Protection**: If you accidentally commit the service account key file, GitHub will block the push due to security concerns.
+To resolve:
+   - Remove the file from git tracking with `git rm --cached service-account-key.json`
+   - Add the file to `.gitignore`
+   - Commit these changes
+   - For more details, see [GitHub's documentation on push protection](https://docs.github.com/code-security/secret-scanning/working-with-secret-scanning-and-push-protection/working-with-push-protection-from-the-command-line#resolving-a-blocked-push)

 ### Debug Mode